top of page

 Is the Big Sur Coastline the Greatest Meeting of Land and Water?

-After spending the winter in Palm Desert and hiking in the hot and dry Sonoran Desert, what better way to welcome spring than by exploring the breathtaking Big Sur coastline.
-There are a number of ‘epic’ California road trips but with Big Sur’s unparalleled beauty, stunning landscapes, coastal cliffs, postcard-perfect vistas, and amazing geology the choice was easy.
+After wintering in Palm Desert and trekking through the hot, arid Sonoran Desert, what better way to embrace spring than by discovering the stunning Big Sur coastline?
+While there are numerous 'epic' road trips in California, the unmatched beauty, breathtaking landscapes, coastal cliffs, postcard-perfect views, and remarkable geology of Big Sur made the decision simple.

-Although the Big Sur coastline technically starts in San Simeone, we began our adventure 25 miles further south in Morro Bay (bottom right on map).
-The drive from our home in Palm Desert to Monterey is 7-8 hours and we were concerned that if we drove nonstop then we’d be more interested in finishing the day than enjoying the incredible coastline.
-By adding an overnight in Moro Bay, we were able to start this iconic stretch of California coastline fresh and not antsy from being in the car all day.
-In addition we also got the opportunity to explore Morro Bay, another gem along the coast.
+While the Big Sur coastline officially begins in San Simeon, we opted to start our journey 25 miles further south in Morro Bay (bottom right on the map).
+The drive from our home in Palm Desert to Monterey takes 7-8 hours, and we worried that driving straight through would make us more focused on reaching our destination than appreciating the stunning coastline.
+By including an overnight stop in Morro Bay, we could begin this iconic stretch of California coastline feeling refreshed, rather than restless from a day in the car.
+Additionally, we had the chance to explore Morro Bay, another treasure along the coast.

 Map of Big Sur coastal highway 1